Designer calls fashion line ‘antidote to extremism’

 Gholar describes her work as a “hybrid collection of traditional Islamic concepts fused with American fashion hinted with futuristic elements of design.”
 A New York Fashion Week event in early February showcased 21 pieces of her collection.
 Her work was also featured at Sacramento Fashion Week’s Feb.
 23 “Fashion on Film” event.

 Most Muslim cultures agree the Quran teaches women to dress modestly, however the requirement to wear a veil or hijab and other practices vary among those practicing the religion.
-Like a traditional hijab, Gholar’s outfits have long-sleeves, drape nearly to the ankle and include a head-covering.
-Unlike the traditional hijab, Gholar’s pieces hug the body, pop with vibrant colors, and include decadent fabrics.
+Gholar’s outfits have traditional long sleeves, drape nearly to the ankle and include a head-covering.
+They also hug the body, pop with vibrant colors, and include decadent fabrics.

 She said Americans often “think terrorist” when they see women dressed in black Saudi-style clothing.